-California’s PHS systems provide a comprehensive range of health care services, including primary care, outpatient specialty care, emergency and inpatient services, rehabilitative services, and in some instances, long-term care.
+California’s public health care systems are true systems of care, providing a comprehensive range of health care services, including primary care, outpatient specialty care, emergency and inpatient services, rehabilitative services, and in some instances, long-term care.
 They offer life-saving trauma, burn and disaster-response services, provided by expert medical staff.

 To achieve and sustain this work, PHS recognize they must be models of integrated care that are high value, high quality, patient-centered, efficient and equitable, with great patient experience and a demonstrated ability to improve health care and the health status of populations.